Useful information FAQs.

 • Versatility: In addition to heat, geothermal energy can also be used to generate electricity and cooling.

-The disadvantages of geothermal energy are:
+The disadvantages of deep geothermal energy are:

 • Locally limited usability: Only a few regions in Germany have the necessary conditions to utilise geothermal energy.

-Safety and groundwater protection Geothermal drilling
+Safety and groundwater protection Geothermal energy drilling

 • As soon as the well site is set up, the drilling rig is erected and the drill pipe is ready, the drilling begins.